HSE warns of ‘significant disruption’ in hospitals due to strike action

 The scientists mainly work in public hospitals and are refusing to carry out routine lab services from 8am to 8pm on Wednesday.

-Liam Woods, the HSE's director of acute operations, said the action will affect services.
+Liam Woods, the HSE's director of acute operations, said that up to 14,000 outpatient appointments will be cancelled because of the strike.

-"We expect today's action by laboratory scientists to have a significant impact on hospitals, including emergency departments.
+The one-day strike is likely to cause widespread disruption, he told RTÉ’s Morning Ireland.
+Much planned work will have to be deferred, patients have been contacted and their appointments will be rescheduled, he added.

-"Perhaps the biggest impact will be on the cancellation of planned work, or elective work.
-Patients whose work is being cancelled or postponed will be notified, and have been notified by hospital sites over the last day or so."
+Any patients who have not been contacted should assume that their procedure is going ahead and turn up for their appointment, advised Mr Woods.

 Five more days of industrial action are planned for the coming weeks – on May 24th, May 25th, May 30th, June 1st and June 2nd.